 To help organizations and individuals capitalize on developing women leaders, the certificate focuses on:

 This program provides an opportunity for mid-level managers to develop the necessary business acumen and leadership skills, and to learn with a select group of leaders from across the region.
 It is facilitated by Xavier Leadership Center’s nationally recognized and experienced practitioners.
 These subject matter experts integrate knowledge with practical application to real issues and opportunities.
 The program is multi-layered and highly interactive.

 These layers include:

-Assessment: You will complete a DiSC assessment as pre-work to help discover your personal management style, insight into directing, delegating, and motivating, and strategies to support long-term development.
+Assessment: You will complete a DiSC assessment as to help discover your personal management style, insight into directing, delegating, and motivating, and strategies to support long-term development.